 Benefits of Soy Milk

 If you do not like regular milk or are lactose intolerant, soy milk makes a healthy alternative.
 One cup of regular soy milk provides 131 calories, 10 grams of sugar and 0.5 grams of saturated fat.
-A study published in 2013 by the “Journal of Renal Nutrition” found that soy milk improved blood pressure in diabetic patients with neuropathy compared to participants who drank cow’s milk.
+A study published in 2013 by the "Journal of Renal Nutrition" found that soy milk improved blood pressure in people with diabetes and neuropathy compared to participants who drank cow's milk.
 Unfortified soy milk provides 61 milligrams of calcium per cup, only 6 percent of the Institute of Medicine's recommendation of 1,000 milligrams a day, so look for fortified varieties in your supermarket.

 Other Healthy Milk Choices

 If you want to add variety to your beverages, try almond milk.
 One cup of fortified vanilla almond milk contains 91 calories and 451 milligrams of calcium, 45 percent of the daily value.
 Vanilla almond milk has 15 grams of sugar per cup, so look for unflavored varieties to decrease your sugar count.
 According to Seattle and King County Public Health, rice milk provides 90 to 120 calories and 2 to 3 total fat grams per cup.
 Calcium content also varies from 2 to 30 percent of the RDA, so read the nutrition label, and choose a calcium-rich option.